Summary:

 Conclusion

 As per Frontiers, in 2021, there were 20,837,466 cases of head injuries worldwide, with 56.63% moderate/ severe TBI cases.
 With so many cases revolving around TBI and other neurological disorders, neuro-imaging expertise isn’t just optional; it’s essential.
-Other clinicians may be brilliant in their fields, but when it comes to interpreting brain and spine scans, only a neuroradiologist has the training to deliver courtroom-ready accuracy.
+Other clinicians may be brilliant in their fields, but when it comes to interpreting brain and spine scans, only a neuroradiologist with expertise in traumatic brain and spine injury has the training to deliver courtroom-ready accuracy.

 Looking for professional neuroradiologists who deliver accurate and unbiased results for improving patient outcomes and supporting legal evidence?
 Reach out to our team at Neuro Experts, PC today!